skvark/Arduino-intervalometer---time-lapse-dolly/README.md

 Arduino intervalometer / time-lapse dolly version 1.0
 =====================================================

 This is an Arduino based project.
-The goal is to create simple yet usable intervalometer and motor controlled dolly.
+The goal was to create simple yet usable intervalometer and motor controlled dolly.

 **Please read the wiki**, it's contains all the detailed information about components, costs etc.